raytroop/raytroop.github.io/source/_posts/vcs-verdi.md

 > For 2 and 3, use the `-dbdir` option to load *simv.dadir* if you have move it to somewhere else

+---

+`module load vcs`

+`module load verdi`

+> both vcs and verdi are needed for design import

 ## Reference Design and FSDB on the Command Line